haberdashPI/bistable/README.md

 reference and other members of the lab.

 1. Install [Julia](https://julialang.org/downloads/) version v1.0
-2. Create a file called `Config.toml` in the base directory of the project and a line with `data = "[data dir]"` with `[data dir]` replaced with the location of the experimental data.
-This can be found the location of the experimental data.
+2. Create a file called `Config.toml` in the base directory of the project that contains the line `data = "[data dir]"` where `[data dir]` is replaced with the location of the experimental data.
 This folder can be found in the lab file server under David Little's personal data, under `data/bistability`.
-Copy this file to a locally accessable folder and point to it in `Config.toml`.
+Copy this folder to your machine and provide it's location in `Config.toml`.
-2. Make sure the julia binary [can be found on your PATH](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started).
+3. Make sure the julia binary [can be found on your PATH](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started).
-2. Run the install.sh (Mac or Unix) script or install.cmd (Windows)
+4. Run the install.sh (Mac or Unix) script or install.cmd (Windows).
+Or you can run the VSCode build task named "Install".

 This is all that's necessary to re-run the computational simulations on, e.g. a cluster.
 Each experiment, listed under `data`, is run using